Signed in as:

 Why Kangen Water?

 The trajectory that took me on this life path with Kangen Water® first began in 2011 when I spoke on stage about the Great Pacific Garbage Patch – a mass of plastic debris that spans from California to Hawaii, and is nearly the size of the state of Texas.
-There are actually 4 other "Gyres" just like this one in other parts of the globe.
-My concern for the water and all the life contained within it became something I was deeply passionate about, and I wanted to help make a change.
-So, I started on my journey to show people another way to have the very best water on Earth, without the plastic bottle.
+Surprisingly, there are actually 4 other "Gyres" just like this one in other parts of the globe!

-A few years ago on a beautiful September morning I was ready for another scuba adventure.... my goal that day was to photograph some humpback whales in the bay of Monterey, CA.
+A few years ago on a beautiful September morning I was ready for another scuba adventure.
+My goal that day was to photograph some humpback whales in the bay of Monterey, CA.

 The conditions that day were prime: a calm, shimmering blue ocean and the sound of sea lions echoed through the air.
 Once out at sea, just a few miles off shore from Point Piños in Pacific Grove, Captain Curtis– friend to the other 3 of us aboard his 23' motorboat– had me move to the bow and prepare to drop anchor.

-We watched in amazement as 4 gigantic humpbacks lunge fed on anchovies; it was like watching nature in symphony!
-The whales had their very own natural prelude of sea lions and seagulls.
-All of a sudden, there was a parting of the sea!
 As the anchovies swirled just below the surface, it was a cue for all of them to get out of the way.
-First the sea lions moved, then the birds flew.... and UP came the whales!
-We must have been there for a good half-hour and I caught some great footage on my phone.
-However, less than 30 minutes later, I ended up losing it.
+First the sea lions moved, then the birds flew.... and UP came the whales.
+We must have been there for at least 30 minutes and I caught some great footage on my phone.
+However, less than 10 minutes later, I ended up losing it.

-I sustained 14 injuries and the worst part was that my nerves got severely stretched from my neck all the way down my left arm, hand and fingers.
+I sustained 14 injuries and the worst part was that my nerves got severely stretched from my neck all the way down my left arm, through my hand and fingers.
 It’s called a Brachial Plexus Injury (BPI) and it's extreme nerve damage that happens when the arm gets pulled super hard – this usually happens in motorcycle accidents.
 All the nerves leading from the top of the spine get super-stretched, or totally break, and it causes a type of paralysis.

 It’s been a life-changing injury and a challenge for sure, but I am strong and remain positive nonetheless.